C-Reactive Protein (CRP) Test: Ranges, Levels and Purpose (original) (raw)

 Diagram of healthy and unhealthy ranges for C-reactive protein (CRP)

-What are symptoms and signs of high (elevated) C-reactive protein levels?
+What are the symptoms and signs of high (elevated) C-reactive protein levels?

-There are no signs or symptoms that are specific for an elevated C-reactive protein level because it is not a specific test.
+There are no signs or symptoms that are specific for an elevated C-reactive protein level, as CRP is a marker of inflammation rather than a direct cause of symptoms.
 Signs or symptoms, if present, would depend on the underlying inflammatory condition that is the cause of the elevated CRP level.
+Some of the symptoms and signs for which a CRP blood test may be indicated are as follows:

 What does it mean to have elevated C-reactive protein levels in the blood?